-Natalie is also a research fellow on a project funded by The Health Foundation: "Building a new system for the generation and use of public health evidence".
-The role includes data collection and analysis, writing reports and co-writing papers, all with a foundation in complex systems theory.
+Natalie works on a project funded by The Health Foundation: "Building a new system for the generation and use of public health evidence".
+The role involved promoting complex systems thinking as a useful approach in public health research and policy.

 For her PhD thesis, Natalie examined the food system from a 'complex systems' perspective.
 Her research used qualitative methods - analysing state and corporate policy documents, focus groups and interviews - to examine the relationship between individuals, government and the food industry and to explore how responsibility for healthy eating is apportioned and why there has been little success in improving population diets.
-Her PhD was informed by an interest in research on the food system, public health and social justice.
+Her PhD was informed by an interest in research on the food system, public health and behavioural justice.